Queensland Road Danger Map Roche Legal

 Crashes on Brisbane Valley Hwy

-9 crash black spots along Brisbane Valley Hwy in the Somerset Region area over the last 10 years, ranked by the number of people injured.
+9 crash black spots along Brisbane Valley Hwy in the Somerset Region area over the last 10 years, ranked by a severity score that weights deaths and serious injuries above minor ones.

 “People injured” counts everyone hurt in these crashes, from minor injuries through to deaths.
 “Deaths” is the number of those people who died.